-It is impractical for the Construction Authority to utilize these federal funds for the SB1847 extension.
-The Construction Authority has proposed to the LACMTA an exchange of transportation funds, whereby the Construction Authority would exchange the \$2.9 million of its FY 03 FTA Section 5309 Congressional earmark to an equal amount of LACMTA local sales tax funds.
-In order for the exchange occur, however, it is necessary for Congress to include a technical correction in the FY 03 Transportation Appropriations bill that would allow for the exchange of funds between both entities.
-For the exchange to occur, however, the Construction Authority would need to seek appropriate federal approvals, as soon as possible.
+Extension.
+The Construction Authority has proposed to the LACMTA an exchange of transportation funds, whereby the Construction Authority would exchange the \$2.9 million of its FY 03 FTA Section 5309 Congressional earmark to for an equal amount of LACMTA local sales tax funds.
+In order for the exchange to occur, however, it is necessary for the Construction Authority to obtain appropriate federal approvals and for Congress to include a technical correction in the FY 03 Transportation Appropriations bill that would allow for the exchange of funds between both entities.
+For the exchange to occur, however, the Construction Authority would need to seek appropriate federal approvals, This would need to occur as soon as possible since.
 The earmark lapses in September 2005.
-In such case, should the federal earmark lapse, the agreement to exchange funds will be invalidated.
-The LACMTA will have no responsibility to exchange local sales tax funds with the Construction Authority.
+In such case, should the federal earmark lapse, the agreement to exchange funds will be invalidated and.
+The LACMTA will have no responsibility to complete the exchange. local sales tax funds with the Construction Authority.